thegenemyers/MERQURY.FK/README.md

 The options on the first 3 lines of the command description are the same as for CNplot and have the same interpretation.
 Any sub-calls to CNplot, ASMplot, and HAPplot will use the option setting if not the defaults.
+So note that if the -k option is set then various .cni, .asmi, and .hpi files will be generated with root names as descripted below.

 The primary output argument -- \<out> -- is the root path name for all the output files produced by MerquryFK.
-Specifically, it will produce the following where \<asm> is the root name of an assembly file input:
+Specifically, it will produce the following where \<asm> is the root name of an input assembly file:

 * **\<out>.\<asm>.spectra-cn.(ln+fl+st).(pdf | png)**: cn-spectra plots of \<asm> versus \<reads>